-Trains make travel quick and efficient, especially when visiting larger cities such as Berlin and Munich, and they are accessible for all types of travelers.
+Trains make travel quick and efficient, especially when visiting larger cities such as Berlin and Munich, and they are accessible to all types of travelers.
 Driving is also easy and fun with Germany’s modern infrastructure, clearly marked and legible signs, and the thrill of the autobahn.

 Germany is a magnificent destination for a family trip.
-It brings castles to life, offers impressive hikes on which to view hanging glaciers and expansive valleys, teaches you how to make pretzels, and allows you to explore the settings of the Brothers Grimm fairytales in the Black Forest.
+It brings castles to life, offers impressive hikes on which to view hanging glaciers and expansive valleys, teaches you how to make pretzels, and allows you to explore the settings of the Brothers Grimm fairy tales in the Black Forest.

 Germany is an incredibly safe, comfortable, and welcoming destination for senior travelers of all ages and capabilities.
 With a focus on accessibility and opportunity, it offers immersive travel experiences that can focus on the hustle and bustle of modern cities or the slower pace of historic towns.